By Laima Urbonaite for Summersalt Yoga

 I’ve never been to the U.S. before, but it felt like I was going to a place I know very well.
 It’s because so many movies are filmed in the States.
 Though it also felt like I wasn’t sure what should I expect.

-We’ve started our trip in New York – the city that never sleeps.
+We’ve started our trip to New York – the city that never sleeps.
 Though we found out that it actually sleeps if you’re not in Manhattan, and it’s actually quite quiet during the night!
 Though during the days it’s hectic and full of sounds.
-People rushing through you, there’s not enough space to move, you can’t keep a normal conversation due to all people chattering, the beeping and the sirens.
+People rushing through you, there’s not enough space to move, you can’t keep a normal conversation due to all people chattering, the beeping, and the sirens.
 But all this is somehow mesmerizing and it makes you feel like you’re a part of a big organism that makes this city what it is.

 I didn’t understand how big the NYC before we got here.
 It seemed like we should have reached the end of the city, but we would look at the map and see that it’s even hard to tell if we actually moved.
-After almost a month in the NYC, we both fell in love with the city and agreed that we’re definitely coming back.
+After almost a month in NYC, we both fell in love with the city and agreed that we’re definitely coming back.

 After leaving the NYC we toured a bit around the East Coast and made our way to the West Coast.
 Where people say the most beautiful nature is.
-One of the most highlights in the East Coast was…tailgating!
+One of the most highlights on the East Coast was…tailgating!
 We’ve heard so many songs about it and got an opportunity to try it ourselves.
 What a liberating and fun feeling it is to sit in the tailgate and just feel the breeze!

 After a bit more than a month, we’ve finally rented out a car and started our road trip around the land of the beautiful nature.

-Afterwards, we spent 10 days in Salt Lake City – a city that surprisingly has a lot of beer breweries!
+Afterward, we spent 10 days in Salt Lake City – a city that surprisingly has a lot of beer breweries!
 If you don’t know, Utah’s alcohol laws are pretty strict, but that doesn’t stop people from producing very good quality beer.

 Our first get to know with Utah’s nature was Arches National park.
 We’ve been to a lot of beautiful places before, bet oh what a beautiful place this is.
 When we were entering the park, we got surrounded by breathtaking canyons that you wouldn’t dream such a place could exist.